innosics/ion/README.md

 How to run it:

-1. DB:IonTask uses Mongodb, the db user needs access to any database, such as a role of readWriteAnyDatabase, but here we create a root user is the most simple way:
+1. Mongodb, the db user needs access to any database, such as a role of readWriteAnyDatabase, but here we create a root user is the most simple way:

   admin db: